Isabella Tiger Moth Facts

 Isabella Tiger Moth Distribution, Habitat, and Ecology

-The wonderful Isabella Tiger Moth inhabits a comparatively broad range of habitation, in North America.
+Quite fortunately, the wonderful Isabella Tiger Moth inhabits a comparatively broad range of the globe.
+More precisely, however, this zone of habitation consists of parts of North America.
 More specifically, it mainly appears throughout most the continental United States.
-It also inhabits the southern portions of Canada.
-But, scattered individuals appear as far north as the Arctic region.

 The insect also inhabits the southern portions of Canada, though.
 Scattered individuals also appear as far north as the Arctic region, however.
 The small but amazing invertebrate further displays a relatively high degree of adaptability in its choice of habitats.

 It is this versatility that helps it survive in areas of extreme cold.
 That holds true due to the fact that it appears in virtually any area with sufficient vegetation.
 It nonetheless demonstrates a decided preference for various trees, grasses, and certain flowers.

 The larval form of the Isabella Tiger Moth typically emerges from the eggs in the late Fall season.
 Then, the caterpillar stage spends the winter quiescent, literally freezing solid.
 It then survives the freezing process due to an amazing evolutionary adaptation.